BrianMillerS/ebike_usage_regression/README.md

 # Description of the Data
 The dataset is 2 years of E-bike usage, broken down by every hour of the day.
 All the data is publicly available from <a href="https://capitalbikeshare.com/" target="_blank">Capital Bikeshare</a>, this includes weather data for the Washington, D.C. area.

+Lets take a look at all of the data in our dataset.
+We have:
+  - 11 predictor variables
+  - 1 outcome variable (number of rides for that hour)

 <img src="readme_photos/data_example.png" style>

 # Methods Overview